-The guidance committee is composed of five faculty members, at least three from the School of Gerontology and at least one who holds a primary appointment in another academic unit of the university.
-The function of the guidance committee is to oversee the development of the student's academic progress through the qualifying examination, including the preliminary dissertation proposal.
+The qualifying exam committee is composed of five faculty members, at least three from the School of Gerontology.
+The function of the qualifying exam committee is to oversee the development of the student's academic progress through the qualifying examination, including the preliminary dissertation proposal.